 Market view on the Recommended Holding Period

 Deloitte’s analysis based on a representative sample of more than 31.500 share classes, covering all investment strategies, shows that more than 60% of the share classes are using the 5-year horizon as the RHP.

-In the Regulatory Technical Standards supplementing PRIIPs regulation, the 5 years recommended holding period is used as an illustrative example, which may explain why some PRIIPs manufacturers are using 5 years as a ‘default’ value.
+In the 2017 version of the Regulatory Technical Standards supplementing PRIIPs regulation (and prior), the 5 years recommended holding period is used as an illustrative example, which may explain why some PRIIPs manufacturers are using 5 years as a ‘default’ value.

 Furthermore, some PRIIP manufacturers might be relying on the descriptive investment horizon (e.g. from the MiFID Target Market).
 This figure can then be translated into a unique figure for the PRIIPs purpose using the EWG’s EMT guidelines, where medium to long-term investment horizon corresponds to 5 years.

 In the new PRIIPs RTS, the historical data requirement for unfavourable, moderate and favourable performance scenario computation* has been altered to try to more accurately represent the future performance.
 The old rule called for ideally 5 years of price history, but in many cases and depending on the valuation frequency, less data was sufficient.

 Now, the regulator calls for historical data for a length of the maximum between 10 years and the recommended holding period + 5 years.

 This may be challenging for newly launched funds, or when it comes to computing the data for long holding periods such as those disclosed in the Comfort European PRIIPs Template (CEPT).
 The data gap can be closed using proxies, however this may results in more expensive market data acquisition.

 *this change concerns unfavourable, moderate and favourable performance scenario, while the data requirements for stress scenario remain unchanged